Azhagi's Unique 'Dual Screen' Transliterator

 What is DST?
 How to operate in DST?

 Please note that this page you are currently viewing is only to highlight the benefits of DST alone.
-Otherwise, Azhagi has several other sophisticated and unique features, including 'direct indic input in any application', which are summarised at feats.html.
+Otherwise, Azhagi has several other sophisticated and unique features, including 'direct indic input in any application', which are summarised at feats.php.

 Benefits of DST